Training & Scaling a High-Performing SaaS Sales Team

 While these individuals have instant credibility based on their sales success, they generally have little to no sales management experience and, as such, struggle with this transition.

-The importance of frontline management was recently highlighted in an article by Sam Walker in the Wall Street Journal, “One Fix for All That’s Wrong: Better Managers,” that cited a Gallup study noting the compelling positive impact quality management has on employee productivity and engagement.
+The importance of frontline management was recently highlighted in an article by Sam Walker in the Wall Street Journal, “One Fix for All That’s Wrong: Better Managers,” which cited a Gallup study noting the compelling positive impact quality management has on employee productivity and engagement.

-When it comes to sales management, the need for better managers is particularly acute since these managers are responsible for the following key functions that all impact sales results:
+When it comes to SaaS sales management, the need for better managers is particularly acute since these managers are responsible for the following key functions that all impact sales results:

 - Hiring – always easier when you have the right people on your team